Have you ever wondered why do laptops have i3, i5, i7, etc. mentioned on them?

 Components of CPU

 The CPU consists of 2 parts – ALU and CU.
 Under these two parts are different components responsible for the intricate working of the CPU.

 The ALU or the Arithmetic Logic Unit is responsible for all the logical operations to be conducted on the inputs.
-The CPU fetches instructions from the primary memory-RAM and operates the instruction till it is complete.
+The CPU fetches instructions from the primary memory RAM and operates the instruction till it is complete.
 It then sends back the output to the memory or the output unit.
-The ALU is further divided into Combinational logic unit and Registers.
+The ALU is further divided into Combinational logic units and Registers.

 The combinational logic unit is responsible for conducting operations as per the requirement.
 These operations include addition, subtraction, multiplication, and division.
 In addition, it performs logic operations like AND, OR, NOR, etc. as well.